 This speaker has a good dynamics performance.
 It gets loud enough to fill a large room with sound, plus there's minimal compression even at max volume.
 As a result, while you'll hear some pumping artifacts in the bass range, there's not too much degradation of audio quality, even if you like to crank your tunes.

 The battery life performance is excellent.
-The manufacturer advertises 20 hours of battery life at around 65% volume, which seems roughly accurate considering we were able to achieve 15.5 hours at a higher volume.
+The manufacturer advertises 20 hours of battery life at around 65% volume, which seems roughly accurate considering we achieved 15.5 hours at a higher volume.
 That said, the battery life will vary based on an array of factors, so your experience may vary.
 There's also an auto-off timer that's accessible via the app that can help you get the most out of the battery.
 You can set it to turn off at increments of 5, 20 (default), 40, 60, or 180 minutes.

 This speaker features a single AUX input, so you can connect an external audio source via a 3.5 mm TRS cable.
 There's also a USB-C input that's used to charge the speaker.